compose-spec/compose-spec/05-services.md

 ### build

-`build` specifies the build configuration for creating a container image from source, as defined in the [Compsoe Build Specification](build.md).
+`build` specifies the build configuration for creating a container image from source, as defined in the [Compose Build Specification](build.md).

 ### blkio_config